Data-Driven Analysis of First-Order Methods via Distributionally Robust Optimization: Convex formulation of the data-driven performance estimation problem

-The radius~$\varepsilon$ of Wasserstein ambiguity set~$\ambiset[\varepsilon]$ controls the trade-off between a priori and a posteriori information.
-When~$\varepsilon$ gets larger, the upper bounds in Corollary~\ref{cor:conic-dro-pep} approach the worst-case convergence bound, which only uses a priori information, \ie, function classes and initial conditions.
-On the other hand, when~$\varepsilon$ gets smaller, the bounds from Corollary~\ref{cor:conic-dro-pep} approach the a posteriori empirical performance, \ie, the sampled average-case and~$\cvar$-case losses for the observed iterate trajectories.
-The following theorem states the behavior of the problem~\eqref{prob:dro-pep} on its extreme cases: $\varepsilon \to 0$ and~$\varepsilon \to \infty$.
+The radius~$\varepsilon$ of the Wasserstein ambiguity set~$\ambiset[\varepsilon]$ controls the trade-off between \emph{a priori} and \emph{a posteriori} information.
+As~$\varepsilon$ grows, the upper bounds in Corollary~\ref{cor:conic-dro-pep} approach the worst-case convergence bound, which only uses \emph{a priori} information, \ie, function classes and initial conditions.
+As~$\varepsilon$ shrinks, the bounds from Corollary~\ref{cor:conic-dro-pep} approach the \emph{a posteriori} empirical average and~$\cvar$ losses.
+The following theorem characterizes the behavior of the problem~\eqref{prob:dro-pep} in these extreme cases.